I never thought the day would come when I would say “Your jet ski needs an iPhone”. But it makes sense when you start to think about it.

 If you have an old smartphone that you’re not using anymore, then use that.
 The only thing I recommend is getting a Floatable Waterproof Case Dry Bag like this one here (Amazon Link Ad).
 These case-dry-bags allow you to use them through the case and many of them float too.

-If you don’t have an old smartphone, then you can get these things online, and you’ll be amazed by how affordable they are.
-Check them out here…
+If you don’t have an old smartphone, then you can get super affordable smartphones these days on Amazon.

 After you get the phone, service, 12-volt plug, and case you’re all good to go.